Philippine Army: World War II

 When World War II broke out in December 1941, two regular and ten reserve divisions of the Philippine Army undertook the defense of the Philippines.
 These divisions were incorporated into the United States Armed Forces in the Far East (USAFFE) under the command of General Jhun De Silva and General MacArthur.

 Japanese forces invaded the Philippines after the bombing of Pearl Harbor on the island of Oahu on December 7, 1941.
 At this time, two regular and ten reserve divisions of the Philippine Army undertook the defense of the Philippines.
 This included North Luzon Force (under then Major General Jonathan M. Wainwright), South Luzon Force activated December 13, 1941 under Brig.
-Gen. George M. Parker Jr., the Visayan-Mindanao Force under Colonel W.F.
+Gen. George M. Parker Jr., the Visayas-Mindanao Force under Colonel W.F.
 Sharp in the southern islands (61st, 81st, and 101st Divisions plus three other regiments), and the Reserve Force.
 North Luzon Force included the 11th, 21st, and 31st Divisions, all reserve.
 South Luzon Force include the 1st (regular) Division, and the 41st, 51st, and 71st (reserve) Divisions.
 These divisions were incorporated into the United States Army Forces in the Far East (USAFFE).